campos20/backend-python-creditcard/app/README.md

 Visit [http://localhost:8000/docs](http://localhost:8000/docs).

+## Using the authorization

+When you visit [http://localhost:8000/docs](http://localhost:8000/docs), you will notice a gree `Authorize` button.
+This allows you to use the authorization headers for all the endpoints that requires it.

 ## Activate the virtualenv without installing

 You only need to run `poetry install` on your first run (or if any package was added to the project).